Homas/ioc2rpz.gui/README.md

 - [x] Container.
 Sessions expirations
 - [ ] QA with Bind
 - [x] ioc2rpz http & file error handeling
+- [ ] Default file configuration name
 - [ ] README.md && Video && Slides
 - [ ] Major bugs
     - [ ] After creating an user no message and page is not reloading
     - [ ] Config import.
 Pub_IP & local management IP & Email & Management.
 Server is not saved for RPZs on laptop.
     - [ ] Constraints enforsments on SQLite
-    - [ ] Import.
-WL were not added to RPZ
+    - [ ] CFG Import.
+Not all sources are imported
     - [ ] TSIG generated in JS not always validated.

 ----- cut. an article to be an published -----